peng-hui/check-website-update/README.md

 ## Preparation
 0. `pip install -r requirements.txt`
-To run the script, you need to provide the following files:
 1. `urls.txt` that specifies the urls you want to check.
 Each url starts a new line.
 You can use a sharp character to comment out specific urls.
 ```txt
 https://google.com